 Now that the Watertown school district has entered ‘Phase 2’ of virtual education, Lauren’s kids have structured school activities and projects each day.
-Since her kids are young and need a lot of hands on support with many school activities, Lauren is grateful for the guidance and structure the school is providing so that her kids can continue to learn through the pandemic.
+Despite the fact that her kids are too young to do most of the activities on their own, Lauren is grateful for the guidance and structure the school is providing so that her kids can continue to learn through the pandemic.
 The regular school programming for the kids includes morning announcements, several zoom classes a week and even some yoga!
 Thankfully for the Unsworth family, everyone has been able to stay positive throughout the quarantine order and keep their spirits up.

 Lauren is also on the board of the Community Foundation.
 While she isn’t directly involved in the committee managing the Resilience Fund, she is so glad that it is being so well received and able to help the Watertown community quickly.